 This is a 10 week training program to start on June 2, 2023.
 Travel, lodging and a $2,500 stipend will be provided to the selected students.

 Applicants: Preferentially, juniors or rising seniors are invited to apply.
 The students are encouraged to select a research program of interest.

 Join us in a summer full of research and career development activities and FUN!!

-The Petroff Laboratory studies the defense of the fetus from the maternal immune system, key molecular pathways of maternal and fetal development, and immunomodulation and autoimmune disease in fertility.
+The Margaret Petroff Laboratory (Reproductive Systems | College of Veterinary Medicine at MSU) studies the defense of the fetus from the maternal immune system, key molecular pathways of maternal and fetal development, and immunomodulation and autoimmune disease in fertility.

 The initial germ cell population, known as primordial germ cells (PGCs), arises from proximal epiblast around embryonic day 7 in mice.
 These PGCs subsequently migrate to the genital ridge.
 In male, PGCs become spermatogonia and eventually develop into sperm after birth.
 Disrupting this process causes male infertility.
 My main research focus is to dissect the regulatory programs that govern mammalian germ cell development.
 Specifically, I am interested in understanding how PGCs diverge from somatic lineages to establish germline competency in embryos, and how developmental cues and metabolic needs are intertwined at mitochondria to regulate spermatogonial fate decision to become sperm after birth.
 Empowered with in vitro differentiation platforms of pluripotent stem cells and spermatogonial stem cells, as well as in vivo genetically modified mouse models, my laboratory aims to improve our knowledge in mammalian reproduction, thereby informing the underlying genetic causes of human male infertility.